70Jahre

 Neideck Castle Ruin

-The ruins of Neideck Castle were once the ancestral seat of the powerful ancient family of the Schlüsselbergs, the former "managers" of today's Franconian Switzerland.
-Count Konrad von Schlüsselberg set up a customs house in the Wiesent River valley in 1347, thus provoking his neighbors.
-The Nuremberg and Würzburg bishops consequently attacked Neideck Castle and killed the Count.
-An anecdote tells us that he was sitting on the privy that hung over the wall precisely at the moment a catapulted stone hit it and was killed on the spot.
-Thereupon, the castle passed to the Bamberg bishops.
-In the Second Margrave War it was so badly destroyed by supporters of the Margraves of Brandenburg/Kulmbach, that it was never rebuilt.
-The rubble of the ruins provided a source of building material.
-In the 18th century Jurassic marble (fine-grained Jurassic limestone) was discovered below the castle and subsequently quarried, so that the Castle suffered even greater destruction.
-The Jurassic limestone was then used in the construction of the Würzburg residence.
+The castle was once the ancestral seat of the powerful Schlüsselberg dynasty, the former "managers" of today's Franconian Switzerland.
+Count Konrad von Schlüsselberg established a customs post in the Wiesenttal in 1347, provoking his neighbours.
+The bishops of Nuremberg and Würzburg then attacked the Neideck and killed the count.
+According to one anecdote, he had just been sitting on the quiet little toilet that protruded over the wall and was "thrown".
+The castle then fell to the Bamberg bishops.
+During the Second Margrave War, it was so badly destroyed by supporters of the Margraves of Brandenburg/Kulmbach that it was not rebuilt.
+The ruins were used as building material.
+In the 18th century, Jura marble (dense Jura limestone) was discovered under the castle, which was quarried, so that the castle was further destroyed.
+The Jura limestone was then used to build the Würzburg Residence.

 Burgruine Neideck